 Click Prepare Drive first (and afterwards Install grub4dos - see step 3).

-3. Now click on the Install grub4dos button - choose the MBR option and hit ENTER when prompted to copy over the grldr file to the USB drive.
+3. Now click on the Install grub4dos button - choose the MBR option (Yes) and hit ENTER when prompted to copy over the grldr file to the USB drive.
+For best compatibility, repeat step 3 but choose PBR (No) option.

 5. Now quit QEMU and RMPrepUSB.